In this post, you’ll learn what is wind turbine and how it works? and two different types of wind turbine explained with advantages and applications.

-- High efficiency, since the blades always move perpendicularly to the wind, receiving power through the whole rotation.
-In contrast, all vertical axis wind turbines, and most advanced airborne and turbine designs involve a wide variety of reciprocating actions, requiring the airfoil surfaces to backtrack against the wind for part of the cycle.
-The Backtracking against the air naturally leads to lower efficiency.
+- High efficiency, since the blades always move perpendicularly to the wind, receiving power throughout the rotation.
+In contrast, all vertical axis wind turbines and the most advanced airborne and turbine designs involve various reciprocating actions, requiring the airfoil surfaces to backtrack against the wind for part of the cycle.
+Backtracking against the air naturally leads to lower efficiency.

 Disadvantages of Horizontal Axis Wind Turbine

 Following are the disadvantages of a Horizontal Axis Wind Turbine:

 - Massive tower construction is required to support the heavy blades, generator and gearbox.

 - Components of a horizontal axis wind turbine (gearbox, rotor shaft, and brake assembly) being lifted into position.

 - Their height makes them visible over large areas, disrupting the landscape’s appearance and sometimes causing local opposition.